Mycobacterium Avium Complex Infections

 Offers Telehealth

-Kevin Winthrop is an Internal Medicine provider in Portland, Oregon.
+Kevin Winthrop is an Internal Medicine provider practicing medicine in Portland, Oregon.
 Dr. Winthrop is rated as an Elite provider by MediFind in the treatment of Mycobacterium Avium Complex Infections.
-His top areas of expertise are Mycobacterium Avium Complex Infections, Shingles, Nontuberculous Mycobacterial Lung Disease, Cataract Removal, and Hip Replacement.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Mycobacterium Avium Complex Infections, Shingles, Nontuberculous Mycobacterial Lung Disease, COVID-19, and Cataract Removal.

 Elite in Mycobacterium Avium Complex Infections